kubernetes/enhancements/keps/sig-release/3744-stay-on-supported-go-versions/README.md

 Currently, this is accomplished using copies of presubmit jobs suffixed with ["go-canary"](https://grep.app/search?q=go-canary&filter[repo][0]=kubernetes/test-infra), built using a proposed go version and manually triggered on a pull request.
-This is the mechanism currently used to verify changes made to the Kubernetes master branch in preparation for a go minor version update.
+This is the mechanism currently used to verify changes made to the default Kubernetes development branch in preparation for a go minor version update.

 https://github.com/kubernetes/test-infra/issues/28310 tracks a feature request to allow the code under test to dictate the go version used.